Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Introduction

 Let $G$ be topological group.
 Recall that the \textbf{contraction group} of $g$ is defined by

+In every known example of $G \in \sclass$, some element of $G$ has non-trivial contraction group; whether this is true for all $G \in \sclass$ is Question~\ref{que:anisotropic} above.

 In simple Lie groups or in simple algebraic groups over local fields, the contraction group of every element is known to coincide with the unipotent radical of some parabolic subgroup, and is thus always closed.
-Recent results indicate moreover that many non-linear examples of groups in $\sclass$ have non-closed contraction groups (see \cite{BRR} and \cite{Marquis}), while in some specific cases the closedness of contraction groups yields connections with finer algebraic structures related to linear algebraic groups (see \cite{CDM2}).
-Note however that it is unknown whether every group $G \in \sclass$ has an element $g$ whose associated contraction group $\con(g)$ is non-trivial.
-In this direction we point out the following:
+On the other hand, recent results indicate that many non-linear examples of groups in $\sclass$ have non-closed contraction groups (see \cite{BRR} and \cite{Marquis}), while in some specific cases the closedness of contraction groups yields connections with finer algebraic structures related to linear algebraic groups (see \cite{CDM2}).